Uptaker/dungeon-escape-unity/README.md

 # Dungeon Escape
-Dungeon Escape minigame made in Unity
+Dungeon Escape minigame made in Unity.
+The player falls into a seemingly abandoned dungeon and must make it out via exploration and unlocking new areas.

 ## Features